hashicorp/terraform-website/content/source/docs/enterprise-beta/private/config.html.md

 `edit` and then click the `Grant Admin Privileges` button.

-Please note that administrators are superusers and are intended to assist with TFE maintenance, account rescue, and troubleshooting.
+Please note that administrators are superusers and are intended to assist with pTFE maintenance, account rescue, and troubleshooting.
 Normal users should never need admin privileges and you should audit access to admin accounts, since they can bypass user security controls such as MFA, impersonate other users, and read secrets stored in any project.